danielbfong7/Multi-AI-Query-Tool/README.md

 2. Double-click **`Launch Multi-AI.bat`**
 3. A minimized window appears in your taskbar (the local server).
 Leave it running.
 4. Your browser opens automatically to `localhost:8731/multi-ai.html`
-5. Click **⚙ API Keys** and enter your Claude and/or Gemini API keys.
+5. Click **API Keys** and enter your Claude and/or Gemini API keys.
 Saved automatically — you only need to do this once per computer.

-> ⚠️ Never open `multi-ai.html` by double-clicking it directly.
+> Never open `multi-ai.html` by double-clicking it directly.
 Claude won't work that way.
 Always use the .bat launcher.

 ---